mickhansen/graphql-sequelize/docs/relay.md

   orderBy: new GraphQLEnumType({
     name: 'UserTaskOrderBy',
     values: {
       AGE: {value: ['createdAt', 'DESC']}, // The first ENUM value will be the default order.
-The order will be used for `first`, will automatically be inversed for `last` lookups.
+The direction will be used for `first`, will automatically be inversed for `last` lookups.
       TITLE: {value:  ['title', 'ASC']}
     }
   }),